Domaine de Montille

 Côte de Beaune

-Domaine de Montille is renowned as one of the finest domains in Burgundy.
-While the origin of the Domaine goes back to 1730 about, the modern history of the domaine started in 1947, when Hubert de Montille started to make the domaine’s wines at the age of 17, due to the death of his father.
-Four years later he took entire responsibility of the domaine.
+Domaine de Montille is renowned as one of the finest estates in Burgundy.
+While the origins of the Domaine date back to around 1730, its modern history began in 1947, when Hubert de Montille started making the domaine’s wines at the age of 17, following the death of his father.
+Four years later, he took full responsibility for the domaine.

-As the domaine consisted of only 2.5 hectares at that time, he trained as a lawyer, and continued until his retirement to work both as a lawyer in Dijon and making the wines at the domaine.
-Hubert’s children, Etienne and Alix (was married to Jean-Marc Roulot) started helping in the domaine at young age, and Etienne had a second job (as an investment banker).
-But since 1990 Etienne started to take more responsibilities, and in 1995 became a co-manager of the domaine (although he continued working simultaneously in the bank until 2001).
-Under his lead the domaine’s reputation soared.
-Over the years by means of careful acquisitions, the domaine acquired more and more prime vineyards across the Côte d’Or, with the highlights being the acquisition of a fine parcel of Puligny Cailleret in 1993, of Corton Charlemange in 2004 and parts of the Thomas-Moillard estate in 2005 – including parcels in Vosne-Romanee Les Malconsorts, Clos de Vougeot and more.
+At that time, the domaine consisted of only 2.5 hectares.
+Hubert had trained as a lawyer and continued to work both as a lawyer in Dijon and as the winemaker at the domaine until his retirement.
+Hubert’s children, Etienne and Alix (who was married to Jean-Marc Roulot), began helping at the domaine at a young age.
+Etienne also worked as an investment banker.
+However, by 1990, Etienne took on more responsibilities, and in 1995, he became a co-manager of the domaine (though he continued to work in the bank until 2001).
+Under his leadership, the domaine’s reputation soared.
+Through careful acquisitions, the domaine expanded its holdings, acquiring prime vineyards across the Côte d’Or.
+Key acquisitions included a fine parcel of Puligny Cailleret in 1993, Corton Charlemagne in 2004, and parts of the Thomas-Moillard estate in 2005 – including parcels in Vosne-Romanée Les Malconsorts, Clos de Vougeot, and more.

-In 2003 Etienne started a negociant business with Alix nameds “les Deux Montilles” which specialize in white wines.
+In 2003, Etienne started a négociant business with his sister- Alix, named “Les Deux Montilles,” specializing in white wines.

-The biggest change applied by Etienne in the vineyards was the decision in 1995 to become organic, and in 2005 to entirely switch to biodynamic.
-While Hubert’s wines were famous to their ability to age gracefully but show austerity when young, Etienne’s approach is to make more accessible wines through a philosophy of better vineyards’ management, reduced yields, elimination of chemical fertilizers, careful attention to phenolic ripeness and picking date, and fine tuned extraction and wine making technics (Hubert was known to make piegeage 6 to eight times per day during fermentation, and consistently used 25-50% whole cluster berries for making the wines – Etienne reduced it to 2 times per day and uses stems between non to 100% depending to the vintage).
+One of the biggest changes Etienne implemented in the vineyards was the decision to become organic in 1995 and to fully transition to biodynamics in 2005.
+While Hubert’s wines were known for their ability to age gracefully but often showed austerity when young, Etienne’s approach has been to create more accessible wines through better vineyard management, reduced yields, the elimination of chemical fertilizers, careful attention to phenolic ripeness and picking dates, and fine-tuned extraction and winemaking techniques.
+(Hubert was known for punching down 6 to 8 times per day during fermentation and consistently used 25-50% whole cluster berries – Etienne reduced this to 2 times per day and varies the use of stems from none to 100%, depending on the vintage.)

-What remained unchanged over the years is the restrained use of new oak.
-The wines remain in barrels for 14-18 months and normally bottled without fining or filtration.
+What has remained unchanged over the years is the restrained use of new oak.
+The wines remain in barrels for 14-18 months and are typically bottled without fining or filtration.

-Etienne and Alix fine-tuned this historical great domaine and set it up as one of the finest domains of Burgundy.
+Today, Etienne has fine-tuned this historically great domaine, establishing it as one of the finest estates in Burgundy.

 Appellation